cscetbon/sattl/README.md

 ```

 Sattl upserts Account object with UUID__c = aaa52d9a-520c-4c7e-bbbb-3b6fde10b302 and all the specified fields.

 Objects can be interconnected through relations in SF.
 The field `relations` in a manifest contains a list of relations.
 Each relation name is the current's object field to set.
 A relation must contain 2 keys:
 - `type` for the type of the object where to lookup the external ID value
 - a pair of field name and field value to use as the external ID during the lookup

 For instance before upserting our current Account object, Sattl will search for a RecordType record with externalID `name` set to `SIS Student`, will grab its ID and assign that value to the field recordTypeID of the current upserted object.
-If no record can be found then Sattl will fail to upsert the Account object.
+Relations are required field, so if no record can be found then Sattl will throw an error without even attempting to upsert the Account object.

 ##### **`01-course-and-section.yaml`**
 ```yaml